xkagura/Nikke-DB/README.md

 # Nikke-DB
-A database for my app Nikke-Assistant.
+A database for Nikke.
-All data and assets are from https://nikke.gg/
+All assets are from https://nikke.gg/